 Highlife parades down the street as we walk somberly amongst the headstones.

-We are walking up Oxford Street, the most commercial part of Accra, and I am thinking about how sick I am of eating the same things at our hotel.
+We are walking up Oxford Street, the most commercial part of Accra, and I am thinking about how tired I am of eating the same things at our hotel.
 I suggest to Robin that we find something to eat before heading back to the hotel.
 She says no, she doesn’t want to.
 I fall into an unreasonable snit.
-We hardly talk as we head back to the hotel and to our separate rooms.
-I end up ordering room service.
+We hardly talk on the journey back to the hotel and to our separate rooms.
+I end up ordering chicken and beans from room service.

 “Why are you so humble?
 I have never known an older person to be so humble.”